 Take Hatem Ben Arfa, for example, who thrived as a teenager with Lyon but had to wait until his late twenties for the career-defining season at Nice which earned him a move to PSG, all while barely even thinking about sacrificing the flair which has become a part of his identity.

-If you’re looking for a Premier League equivalent, all you need to do is look back at the most recent round of Premier League games to pick out the standout performer: Crystal Palace’s Wilfried Zaha.
+If you’re looking for a Premier League equivalent, look at: Crystal Palace’s Wilfried Zaha.

 Following Zaha’s starring role in Palace’s 3-0 win at Leicester City, a result which lifted the club out of the Premier League’s bottom three for the first time this season, sportswriter Aaron Gordon speculated about the optics of the Ivory Coast international’s development.

 “Is he in the We Thought He Was Great When He Was 20 And He Wasn’t So He Can’t Possibly Ever Be Great Memphis Depay Zone?”
-Gordon asked in response to Mike Goodman’s thoughts about the player’s delayed breakout, comparing Zaha, who recently celebrated his 25th birthday, with another midfielder who similarly failed to push on as a Manchester United player.
+Gordon asked about the player’s delayed breakout, comparing Zaha, who recently celebrated his 25th birthday, with another midfielder who similarly failed to push on as a Manchester United player.

 It would be naïve to think his international choices don’t play some part here, too: there remains a sense among some England fans that a player declaring for another country not only implies they’re not good enough to represent the Three Lions, but that they never will be.